JermWang/hodler/docs/platform-overview.md

 Commit To Ship provides a mechanism to communicate seriousness through structure rather than narrative.

-- **Formalized intent**: Milestones and timelines are defined at commitment creation
+- **Formalized Intent:** Milestones and timelines are defined at commitment creation
-- **Verifiable progress**: Completion events are public, timestamped, and wallet-signed
+- **Verifiable Progress:** Completion events are public, timestamped, and cryptographically signed
-- **Stakeholder alignment**: Holder signaling creates a feedback loop between execution and stakeholders
+- **Stakeholder Alignment:** Holder signaling creates a feedback loop between execution and community
-- **Credibility differentiation**: Delivery is evidenced through recorded state transitions
+- **Credibility Differentiation:** Builders who deliver become distinguishable through verified outcomes

 This is infrastructure for developers who intend to ship and want that intent to be legible.